-Jonathan Milette, Ph.D. is a technical specialist in the Health Sciences Department and the Intellectual Property Transactions and Rights Management Practice Group of Pepper Hamilton LLP, resident in the Boston office.
+Jonathan Milette, Ph.D. is a technical specialist in the Health Sciences Department and the Intellectual Property Department of Pepper Hamilton LLP, resident in the Boston office.

 Dr. Milette’s practice focuses on intellectual property prosecution, litigation and transactional matters in the areas of chemical, optical, analytical and biological technologies.
 He is assisting in the preparation and prosecution of patent and trademark applications in the U.S. and internationally for clients ranging from startup companies, universities, and research organizations to large corporations.
 He also handles various aspects of patent litigation cases including infringement analyses, claim construction and expert reviews.

 Dr. Milette has extensive experience in a number of technologies ranging from chemical synthesis, optoelectronics, imaging and display systems, nuclear magnetic resonance, and magnetic levitation to genomics, immunoassay, and point-of-care systems.

 Prior to joining Pepper, Dr. Milette worked as a postdoctoral research fellow in the research group of Professor George Whitesides at Harvard University.
 His research focused on the development of vertical-flow point-of-care devices for the detection of a wide range of animal and human diseases, such as HIV, hepatitis, syphilis, and brucellosis.
 Throughout his graduate studies at McGill University, Dr. Milette had worked on the synthesis of organic-capped metallic nanoparticles and their dispersion in liquid crystal and polymeric materials.
 He characterized the resulting composites using a number of techniques including nuclear magnetic resonance and optical spectroscopies, and he applied this new knowledge to the development of enhanced optoelectronic devices.